vesnaatwork/selector-fixer/readme.md

 ## Overview

-This tool uses Claude AI or Ollama to intelligently map working Playwright selectors to broken Selenium XPaths and suggests improved, more robust selectors.
+This tool uses Ollama to intelligently map working Playwright selectors to broken Selenium XPaths and suggests improved, more robust selectors.

 ## Features